 - clarity on roles based on functional responsibility and strategic competence rather than geographic location

 - the opportunity for growth globally from a junior position to a senior leader

 - close partnership with local universities and key suppliers at each strategic location

+In today’s global competition, this global team approach is absolutely key for competitive advantage and essential for competitive parity if you are or aspire to be a top international company.
 It would be great to hear of your perspectives and any feedback on how you or your company been either successful (or unsuccessful) at achieving a global team.